Omegapoint/git-course-lab/scenarios/broken_code_find_faulty_commit_bisect/README.md

 git bisect good <good_commit_hash>	# You know this commit works
 ```

-1) Run test with 'cat test_results'
+1) Run test with 'sh test.sh'
 2) if successful, run 'git bisect good', else 'git bisect bad'
 3) Repeat until the faulty commit is found

 ### Comments
 This will change history.
 Do *NOT* do this when commits are on the remote.
-Note: The script only works on macOS
+Note: The mac script only works on macOS
-to make it work on linux, change gshuf to shuf, and you might have to change the word-list.
+to make it work on linux, change gshuf to shuf, and you might have to install/change the wordlist path to some other wordlist.